Paulina 2000

 Villiper Allee 52, Bonn-Röttgen, Germany

-Embroidery translation: (The plate waited a long time whether a spoon would touch it.
-One who would lead the soup it had exsuded into the opening mouth.
-Until it was not to be laid out anymore.)
+(Roughly translated to English: The plate waited a long time to see if a spoon would touch it.
+One that would guide the soup out into the opening mouth.
+Until it was no longer revealed.)